Deeman2014/Open_edX_Windows7_Installation/6_Install_cURL_for_Windows.rst

 The homepage for Confused by Code is here: http://www.confusedbycode.com/

+We will use version curl-7.40.0-win64.

-You can find the curl version that you need for 64-bit Windows here:
+You can find the curl version you need for 64-bit Windows here:

 * cURL for Windows web page - http://www.confusedbycode.com/curl/
 * cURL for Windows direct download link - http://www.confusedbycode.com/curl/curl-7.40.0-win64.msi